w3c/wot-marketing/material/wot_explainer_notes.md

 ![Scene05](script_images/Scene05.png)
 * Spoken:
     - (Joe), the lead developer at Web Agency likes the new challenge and is willing to broaden (his) IoT knowledge
-         - Alt: The developers at Web Agency like the new challenge and are willing to broaden their IoT knowledge
+         - Alt (OK): The developers at Web Agency like the new challenge and are willing to broaden their IoT knowledge
     - (He) is an expert in Web technologies and does programming of both frontend as well as backend with Node JS
-         - Alt: They are experts in both web frontend and backend technologies using Node JS
+         - Alt (OK): They are experts in both web frontend and backend technologies using Node JS
     - However, (he) only has a vague idea how to integrate hardware and fears the interoperability dilemma that he experienced in a former IoT project
-         - Alt: However, they only have a vague idea how to integrate IoT hardware.
-         - Alt: They are worried about the interoperability problems that they experienced in a former IoT project.
+         - Alt (OK): However, they are worried about the interoperability problems that they experienced in a former IoT project.
 * Staging:
     - Show picture of a developer hacking away, scratching his/her/their head, shuddering a little at some bad memories of a past project (maybe a thought bubble showing the consultant vainly trying to plug together two incompatible connectors)
 * Comment